Extending your Visa

 - The bank statements that you provide must be no more than 31 days old

 - Use the official exchange rate website Oanda to convert your currency to pounds sterling

-In order to be eligible for the ten maintenance points you will need to provide very specific financial documents as outlined in the Tier 4 Policy Guidance.
+In order to be eligible for the ten maintenance points, you will need to provide very specific financial documents as outlined in the Student and Child Student Guidance.